nykwil/devart-template/project_summary.md

 - Robb Gray

 ## Description
-The work looks to explore our obession with internet trends and celebrity, by using a gene based algorithm that emulates the same system that brings rise to them (memes).
+The work looks to explore our obession with internet trends (memes) and celebrity, by using a gene based algorithm that emulates the same system that brings rise to them.

-The emergent asepct of it is a grotesque collages of

-and turning it in on itself by creating grotesque collage art. using a genetic system like those that bring rise to memes,
+Using the results of Google Trends website, the top two trends are pitted against each other to create a work for that day.

+Using v8 and the ATOM api, the google image results of the two trends are download.
+One trend is marked as the portrait and the "face" search criteria is clicked, the other is marked as the source and all top 10 image results are downloaded.

+The algorithm starts cutting out shapes from the source images and placing them in layers in the intent to recreate the portrait.

+Genetic algorithms uses image similiary as it's fitness and determine the best cut out and placement.
+Slowly building toward recreating the image.

-On a technology side it is a openframeworks addon that demonstrates GALib and
+On a technology side I wanted to create an openframeworks addon that would demonstrates a generic aproach to image analysis based genetic art generation.

 ## Links to External Libraries